Last modified: 2020-05-28 | Approximate reading time 5 mins

 If the renovation is an emergency or has a specific timeline, you might want to consider taking out a line of credit or a loan that will allow you to cover the costs.
 A home equity line of credit is taken out against the equity you have built up in your home, meaning this type of loan is backed by an asset.
 Although these loans generally come with additional fees, they will allow you to take on that much-needed renovation.

 Incorrectly installed pipes are incredibly costly, and worse, any damage caused by incorrect installation could cost thousands of dollars.
-If it is absolutely necessary for you to move your plumbing points, work with a professional or qualified plumber who will be able to advise you on how best to work with your home's layout.
+If you must move your plumbing points, work with a professional or qualified plumber who will be able to advise you on how best to work with your home's layout.

 These six suggestions may seem simple or obvious, but you’d be surprised how often the easiest parts of a home renovation are overlooked.
 Consider our first suggestion when it comes to taking on any form of home renovation, and work with a professional to have everything done within your means the first time around.